Corey Davis Player Prop Bets for NFL Week 11 | New York vs. Miami 11/21/2021

 Matchup vs. Miami

-- Davis is averaging 31 receiving yards per game in two career matchups against the Dolphins, 19.5 fewer than his receiving yards prop bet over/under for Sunday's game (50.5).
+- In his two matchups against the Dolphins, Davis' 31 receiving yards average is 19.5 less than his over/under for Sunday's game (50.5).

 - The Dolphins have the NFL's 30th-ranked pass defense this season, yielding 290.8 yards per game through the air.

-- The Dolphins have conceded 18 passing TDs this year (1.8 per game), ranking them 26th among NFL defenses.
+- The Dolphins have allowed 18 passing TDs this year (1.8 per game), ranking them 26th among NFL defenses.

 Recent Performances